TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Proofs

-We prove that if a network is chordal, then orthogonal access achieves the capacity (DoF) region.
+{\bf Sufficiency:} We prove that if a network is chordal {bipartite}, then TDMA (fractional coloring) achieves the all-unicast DoF (capacity) region.

 First consider the outer bound.
+It suffices to prove the outer bound of the index coding problem (Theorem \ref{thm:index}) because the capacity region of an index coding instance is an outer bound on the DoF region for the associated TIM instance \cite{Jafar_TIM}.
+Therefore the outer bound of the TIM problem (Theorem \ref{theorem:chordal}) is implied by that of the index coding problem.

-As Lemma \ref{lemma:cliquebound} shows that each clique in $\Gc_e^2$ corresponds to an acyclic demand graph, and by Lemma \ref{lemma:acyclic} the sum rate (DoF) value of associated messages in an acyclic demand graph is bounded by 1, we obtain the following outer bounds.
+We now prove the outer bound of the index coding problem.
+As Lemma \ref{lemma:cliquebound} shows that each clique in $\Gc_e^2$ corresponds to an acyclic demand graph, and by Lemma \ref{lemma:acyclic} the sum capacity of associated messages in an acyclic demand graph is bounded by 1, we obtain the following outer bounds.

 The above inequalities are called the clique inequalities \cite{Schrijver}.